zarfld/AVB-Windows/SRS.md

 - **NFR-1**: The system shall achieve time synchronization accuracy within the limits specified by IEEE 802.1AS.
 - **NFR-2**: The system shall handle AVTP streams with minimal latency and jitter appropriate for professional audio/video applications.
 - **NFR-3**: The driver and protocol stack shall be optimized for performance on Windows.
+- **NFR-9**: The system shall meet performance metrics as defined in the project documentation.
+- **NFR-10**: The system shall consider latency requirements for AVTP streams.
+- **NFR-11**: The system shall comply with relevant AVB standards and specifications.

 #### 3.2.2 Reliability